its7ARC/martianRoverNavigationSystem/README.md

     - Time constraint (Maximum time available for traversal b/w Vertex 1 and Vertex 2)

 Model Output:
-   - Optimum path if traversal is possible in given time constraint / "No path possible"
+   - Optimum path if traversal is possible in the given time constraint / "No path possible"

 Technology used: